vghpe/vghpe.github.io/content/posts/Sneaky hallucinations .md

 I grew suspicious of the output because the text was so blurry, and the characters didn’t quite match up in the transcript.

 I did some tests and realized just how fragile the image interpretation was.
-Even using sharpening tools made only a slight difference.
+Using sharpening tools made no difference.
 This cast a giant shadow of doubt over all previous translations.

 I can’t read a word of Japanese, so spot-checking a few characters between the scan and the transcript is all I can do.
 But with this fragility my spot check just doesn't feel like enough and leaves a big room for error.

 I was ready to give up here.
 This AI project was never meant to be a true translation but rather a tool for the community to use to get there quickly.
-But fabricated AI falsehoods could actually be worse!
+But a fabricated AI transcript could actually be worse!

 Google Translate gave me some hope.
-Its image interpreter seemed to perform much better here.
+Its image interpreter seemed to perform much better.
 While the translation was clearly off, it did a better job at reading the scans.

 So, I tried Gemini, Google’s AI, and it produced a seemingly perfect transcript of the blurry scan!
 I tried to look really carefully through the whole sample text.